About NKJT

 International Week of the Deaf People 2022 takes place between 19-25 September.
 And to meet the great international interest in our organisation.
 Thereforce, Swedish Women’s Shelter and Support in Sign Language, NKJT publishes a new VODD in International Sign (IS) with English subtitles.

-Speech/audio is unfortunately not available in the VODD, but if you want to read the VODD in text form, we have a word file with text here:
+Speech/audio is unfortunately not available in this film, but if you want to read what we discussed in the vodd in text form, we have a text transcription below.

 The report “A kafkaesque process”